10 Surprising Foods with More Sugar Than a Glazed Donut

 Smoothies and Smoothie Bowls

 Popping in the nearest smoothie shop may seem like a great healthy choice when you're on the road or don't have time to sit down for a meal.
-Sure, there are some wonderful options out there these days as some smoothie chains, but most drinks are packed with sugar.
-And not just from the fruit.
+Sure, there are some wonderful options out there, but many drinks are packed with sugar.
+And it's not just from the fruit.

 While protein bars aren't the ideal post-workout meal, life happens, and they can be a great source of nutrients while keeping you full until you can sit down for some whole foods.
 However, some of them might as well be candy bars with slightly more nutritional value.
-For example, a Clif Bar has 21 grams of sugar—equivalent to a two Reese's Peanut Butter Cups (or about 2 donuts).
+For example, a Chocolate Chip Clif Bar has 17 grams of sugar—equivalent to almost two Reese's Peanut Butter Cups (or about 2 donuts).

-Barbecue sauce isn't the only sneaky sugar bomb to watch out for at your family cook-out—just a ½ cup of coleslaw can have 14 grams of sugar.
-All the sugar is coming from the dressing, so if you make it yourself, you can add just a touch of sweetness to balance out your slaw.
-Our Creamy Coleslaw has just four grams of sugar.
+Barbecue sauce isn't the only sneaky sugar food to watch out for at your family cookout—just a ½ cup of coleslaw can have 14 grams of sugar.
+All the sugar comes from the dressing, so if you make it yourself, you can add just a touch of sweetness to balance out your slaw.
+Our Creamy Coleslaw has just 4 grams of sugar.

 Flavored Milk and Milk Alternatives

 Chocolate milk is often touted as a great recovery drink after a workout, as it has a nice balance of protein and carbs, but you're better off making it yourself than buying it premade.
-An 8-ounce glass of chocolate milk has around 25 grams of sugar (about 13 grams are added sugar)—and the non-dairy ones are almost as high.
-This soy-based chocolate milk has 19 grams, but it also doesn't have the excuse of containing lactose, as soy doesn't possess naturally occurring sugars.
+A cup of chocolate milk has around 25 grams of sugar (about 13 grams are added sugar)—and the non-dairy ones are almost as high.
+A soy-based chocolate milk has 18 grams, but all of them come from added sugar, as soy doesn't possess naturally occurring sugars.

 Lattes & Other Flavored Coffee Beverages

 Your coffee order can go from zero to 60 (grams of sugar) really quickly at your favorite shop if you're not careful.
-While most of us know the White Mocha Frappuccino from Starbucks is extremely decadent—there are 64 grams of sugar in a Grande—some of the lesser-sounding evils are still pretty high in sugar.
-Ordering a Grande Cafe Mocha with 2% milk and whipped cream tacks on 35 grams of sugar to your daily intake (17 of which are added sugar).
+While most of us know the White Mocha Frappuccino from Starbucks is extremely sugary—there are 64 grams of sugar in a Grande—some of the lesser-sounding ones can still be pretty high in sugar.
+Ordering a Grande Cafe Mocha with 2% milk and whipped cream tacks on 35 grams of sugar.

-If you want something a little more fancy, ask your barista to cut down on pumps (the amount of flavored syrup they're adding) which can drastically reduce the amount of added sugar.
+If you want something a little fancier, ask your barista to cut down on pumps (the amount of flavored syrup they're adding) which can drastically reduce the amount of added sugar.